Doubly Robust Proximal Synthetic Controls: Weighted and doubly robust identification of ATT

 if (i) Condition~\ref{cond: outcome bridge} holds and $h=h^*$, or (ii) Condition~\ref{cond: treatment bridge} holds and $q=q^*$. \end{theorem}

-Theorem~\ref{thm: identify ATT DR} shows that the ATT $\phi^*(t_+)$ is identified as long as \emph{at least} one of $h^*$ or $q^*$ is known.
-This identification result holds even if one of $h^*$ and $q^*$ exists but the other does not; in other words, Conditions~\ref{cond: outcome bridge} and \ref{cond: treatment bridge} need not hold simultaneously.
+Theorem~\ref{thm: identify ATT DR} states that the ATT $\phi^*(t_+)$ is identified by a single formula if \emph{at least} one of the two nuisance functions $h^*$ or $q^*$ is known, and thus doubly robust estimation \citep{Bang2005,Robins1995a,Robins1995,Scharfstein1999} is possible.
+This result holds even if one of $h^*$ and $q^*$ exists but the other does not; that is, Conditions~\ref{cond: outcome bridge} and \ref{cond: treatment bridge} need not hold simultaneously.